ibm-cloud-docs/cis/getting-started-new.md

    * If you're using a full setup, update your domain registrar's name servers to the ones provided by CIS.
 This change routes all DNS queries through CIS so that its security and performance features can take effect.
    * If you're using a partial setup, configure the necessary CNAME records at your DNS provider to proxy specific subdomains through CIS.

-1. Make sure that CIS is resolving the domain information for your application, hostname, or website.
+1. Confirm that CIS is resolving the domain information for your application, hostname, or website.

    To proceed, select **Reliability > DNS**.
 Be sure to add the appropriate DNS records.
 Add the A Record and any AAAA or MX entries that are populated.
 If you forget to add these records before the registrar's delegation is complete, CIS can't resolve the domain information for your internet-facing applications.

-1. [Review best practices](/docs/cis?group=best-practices) for CIS setup, security, reliability, and performance.
-1. [Explore the CIS console](/docs/cis?topic=cis-manage-your-cis-deployment) to familiarize yourself with the areas for domain management, DNS configuration, traffic analytics, and security settings.
+1. [Review CIS best practices](/docs/cis?group=best-practices) and [explore the CIS console](/docs/cis?topic=cis-manage-your-cis-deployment) to familiarize yourself with domain management, DNS configuration, traffic analytics, and security settings.
 1. Enable and configure additional features.
 After your domain is active, explore the full range of CIS capabilities, such as DDoS protection, rate limiting and bot management, SSL/TLS settings, page rules, and real-time traffic analytics.